yandex-cloud/yc-github-loadtesting-ci/README.md

 ### Example

-This action is usually used in pair with `create-agent`:
+This action is usually used in pair with `agents-create` action:

 ```yaml
 loadtesting: